-Utility companies throughout the state apply to the Commission for approval before undertaking certain activities, such as the provision of service to the public, the modification of service territories, or the implementation of rate adjustments.
+Utility companies throughout the state apply to the Commission for authorization to undertake certain activities, such as the initial provision of service to the public, the modification of service territories, or the implementation of changes in rates.

-The Commission is authorized to exercise ongoing review over the operations of public service corporations and to act when necessary to further the public interest.
+The Commission is authorized to exercise ongoing review over the operations of public service corporations and to act to protect the public interest.
 Legal Division representation in these matters is varied and includes representing the Utilities Division and advising the Commissioners on legal issues.
-The Legal Division routinely appears on behalf of Commission Staff in a variety of administrative proceedings, such as CC&N cases, rate cases, financing cases, and enforcement matters.
+The Division routinely appears on behalf of Commission Staff in a variety of administrative proceedings, such as CC&N cases, rate cases, financing cases, and enforcement matters.

-Over the past year, the Legal Division has represented Staff in a number of rate related matters for some of the State's largest water providers, including Arizona Water Company and Global Water Company.
-The Legal Division also represented Staff in matters related to the State's smaller water providers such as Litchfield Park Service Company, Johnson Utilities, Far West Water and Sewer Company, and Montezuma Rimrock Water Company.
+Over the past year, the Legal Division has represented Staff in a number of rate cases for some of the State's largest water providers, including Arizona Water Company and the Global Water operating subsidiaries.
+The Legal Division has also represented Staff in matters related to the State's smaller water providers, such as Antelope Water Company, Cerbat Water Company, Verde Santa Fe Wastewater Company, and Mt.
+Tipton Water Company.
+In addition, a number of energy companies, such as Sulphur Springs Valley Electric Cooperative, UNS Gas, and Southwest Gas Corporation, have had rate cases pending during FY 2013-2014.